'Brassard' was the Free French capture of the island of Elba off the western coast of Italy (17/19 June 1944).

 The one operation which was still an Allied possibility, because of its limited size, was the Free French seizure of Elba, which had initially been scheduled for 25 May, at the same time as 'Diadem' advance toward Rome.
 The landings had then been postponed for lack of adequate tactical air power and to provide the inexperienced Free French troops with more time for training.

 The objectives of the invasion were to prevent the Germans using the island as a forward outpost and to provide the Allies with an artillery platform from which to interdict coastal traffic in the Piombino Channel separating Piombino on the mainland from the Capo della Vita on the north-eastern end of Elba, and also to shell any land movements along the coast of the mainland.
-Adolf Hitler placed great importance on the retention of Elba for as long a time as possible, and on 12 June Generalfeldmarschall Albert Kesselring, the Oberbefehlshaber 'Südwest' and commander-in-chief of Heeresgruppe 'C' in Italy, was ordered to hold Elba to the last man.
+Adolf Hitler placed great importance on the retention of Elba for as long a time as possible, and on 12 June Generalfeldmarschall Albert Kesselring, the Oberbefehlshaber 'Südwest' and commander-in-chief of Heeresgruppe 'C' in Italy, was ordered to hold the Inselfestung 'Elba' to the last man.
 Two days later German reinforcements started to arrive on Elba from Pianosa, a smaller island farther to the south-west in the Tuscan island archipelago, raising the strength of Gall’s garrison to two infantry battalions.
 Elba also possessed a significant coast-defence capability in the form of 60 medium- and large-calibre guns.
 The reinforcement of Elba was not known to the Allies, who believed that the naval activity they had detected between the island and the mainland was in fact an evacuation, but in fact by this time the Germans had strongly fortified Elba, which is characterised by rugged terrain, a fact which in itself made an attack difficult.

 The naval commander for 'Brassard' was a British officer, Rear Admiral T. H. Troubridge, who led Force 'N' responsible for the landing of the Free French assault force.
-Under the overall supervision of Général d’Armée Jean Joseph Marie Gabriel de Latte de Tassigny, the commander designate of the French 1st Army and more directly of Général de Corps d’armée Henry Jules Jean Martin’s French I Corps, this latter was Général de Division Raoul Albin Louis Salan’s 9th Division d’Infanterie Coloniale, comprising the 4th and 13th Régiments de Tirailleurs Sénégalais, the Bataillon de Choc and Commando d’Afrique commando units, the 2nd Groupe de Tabors Marocains, one battalion and a supplementary battery of the Régiment d’Artillerie Marocain, and 200 mules.
+Under the overall supervision of Général d’Armée Jean Joseph Marie Gabriel de Lattre de Tassigny, the commander designate of the French 1st Army and more directly of Général de Corps d’Armée Henry Jules Jean Martin’s French I Corps, this latter was Général de Division Raoul Albin Louis Salan’s 9th Division d’Infanterie Coloniale, comprising the 4th and 13th Régiments de Tirailleurs Sénégalais, the Bataillon de Choc and Commando d’Afrique commando units, the 2nd Groupe de Tabors Marocains, one battalion and a supplementary battery of the Régiment d’Artillerie Marocain, and 200 mules.
 There were also 48 men of the Royal Navy’s 'A' and 'O' Commandos for the 'Cut-out' sub-operation.
 The only naval gunfire support would be provided by so-called 'Hedgehog' landing craft (each armed with 24 spigot mortars) for the clearance of landing areas, and the British river (and therefore shallow-draught) gunboats Aphis and Cockchafer.

-Because of the shallow water round Elba, large naval and transport ships could not be used.
+Because of the shallowness of the waters round Elba, large naval and transport ships could not be used.
 The naval force was divided into three groups.
-Group 1 comprised 37 US PT boats, and was intended to create initial diversions and then to land the French commandos on the northern side of the island to take the artillery batteries located there.
+Group 1 comprised 37 US PT-boats, and was intended to create initial diversions and then to land the French commandos on the northern side of the island to take the artillery batteries located there.
 Group 2 comprised five infantry landing craft and eight motor launches each towing an assault landing craft, and was to land troops on the south coast.
 Group 3 comprised nine infantry landing craft, four tank landing ships and three motor launches towing medium support landing craft, and was to land the main force on the Kodak Amber and Kodak Green beaches at 04.00.
 At 04.30 further troops were to be landed by another 28 infantry landing craft, and after the break of day heavier weapons and equipment were to be landed from 40 tank landing craft.

 In the briefing immediately before the start of 'Brassard', Troubridge said he expected the shore batteries to have been destroyed from the air and by commando assault.
 Troubridge added that the German garrison was provided by only about 800 men, most of them of Polish or other non-German origin and therefore unlikely to offer any determined resistance, whereas in fact it totalled some 2,400 men.